Clients depend on Steve’s litigation skills and unique military experience to resolve their most challenging legal issues.

 Business and Commercial Litigation

-Steve represents clients in a variety of disputes, including: Foreign Agent Registration Act (FARA) compliance; judgment enforcement and domestication of foreign judgments; business torts, unfair competition, emergency injunctive relief, shareholder and ownership disputes, banking and securities litigation (including FINRA arbitrations), foreclosure defense, public utilities litigation, and general contract litigation.
+Steve represents clients in a variety of disputes, including: civil Racketeering Influenced and Corrupt Organizations (RICO) claims; Foreign Agent Registration Act (FARA) compliance; judgment enforcement and domestication of foreign judgments (sister-state and international); business torts, unfair competition, emergency injunctive relief, shareholder and ownership disputes, banking and securities litigation (including FINRA arbitrations), foreclosure defense, public utilities litigation, and general contract litigation.

-Steve serves as panel and personal counsel representing insurers and insureds in a variety of litigated disputes involving coverage, indemnification, subrogation, and defense issues involving all types of commercial insurance policies, including: general liability, professional liability (errors and omissions), wrap up insurance (Owner-Controlled Insurance Programs/Contractor-Controlled Insurance Programs), commercial property, property and business interruption, school and educators legal liability, directors and officers, employment liability, fiduciary liability, workers compensation, aerospace unmanned aircraft and autonomous systems, general aviation liability, aircraft liability, third-party war liability, and cyber.
+Steve serves as panel and personal counsel representing insurers and insureds in a variety of litigated disputes involving coverage, indemnification, subrogation, scheduled rating and premium disputes, and defense issues involving all types of commercial insurance policies, including: general liability, professional liability (errors and omissions), wrap up insurance (Owner-Controlled Insurance Programs/Contractor-Controlled Insurance Programs), commercial property, property and business interruption, school and educators legal liability, directors and officers, employment liability, fiduciary liability, workers compensation, aerospace unmanned aircraft and autonomous systems, general aviation liability, aircraft liability, third-party war liability and cyber.

-Steve represents clients in cases involving allegedly wrongful terminations, confidentiality and non-compete/non-solicitation agreements, ERISA claims and various sales representative statutes.
+Steve represents clients in cases involving allegedly wrongful terminations, confidentiality and non-compete/non-solicitation agreements, ERISA and whistleblower claims and various sales representative statutes.

 News & Insights